Jamming Detection in Low-BER Mobile Indoor Scenarios via Deep Learning: System and Adversary Model

 Being bounded by the maximum achievable transmission power, the jammer significantly impacts ongoing communications only in a specific area around its location.
 In fact, the \ac{RSS} associated with the jamming signal depends on the distance between the jammer and the receiver location (drone), which is highest in the proximity of the jammer and decreases with further movement.
-The described wireless propagation effect generates a \emph{jammed area}, where wireless communication is disrupted.
-In this context, the mobile receiver (drone), moving toward the jammed area, wants to promptly detect the jamming signal, before the effect of the jamming on the quality of the communication link becomes noticeable, i.e., it causes a significant increase in \ac{BER}.
-In fact, such an early jamming detection mechanism would improve drone situational awareness, as it would allow the \ac{GCS} to be aware of the imminent jamming and take action immediately, without relying on a predefined set of actions (e.g., landing, returning to the starting point).
+The described wireless propagation effect generates a \emph{jammed area}, disrupting wireless communications.
+In this context, the mobile receiver (drone), moving toward the jammed area, wants to promptly detect the jamming signal in a low-BER regime, i.e., before the effect of the jamming on the quality of the communication link becomes noticeable, causing a significant increase in the \ac{BER}.
+In fact, such a jamming detection mechanism would improve drone situational awareness, as it would allow \ac{GCS} to be aware of imminent jamming and take action immediately without relying on a predefined set of steps (e.g., landing, returning to the starting point).